SP-84/CosmOS/README.md

 # Licensing

 This project is licensed under the terms of the GPLv2.
-You can find a copy of the license in the LICENSE.txt file.
+You can find a copy of the license in the LICENSE file.